yasaswiraj/movie-trends-analysis/README.md

 Hypothesis - 2: Movies with sub-genres (i.e., movies belonging to multiple genres) tend to have better audienceRating compared to movies with only one genre.

 Yasaswi Raj Madari - 50608811 - yasaswir@buffalo.edu
-Hypothesis - 1 How do the genres change over time based on IMDb ratings?
+Hypothesis - 1: How do the genres change over time based on IMDb ratings?

 Hypothesis - 2: Which genre has been consistent among audiences?

 Sai Kumar Domakonda - 50604883 - sdomakon@buffalo.edu

-Please put your team's information (e.g. team members name, ub number, email) in this file.
-(Delete this message after you have done so)
+Hypothesis - 1: Do well-known directors (as measured by audience vote counts) receive higher and more consistent IMDb ratings compared to less popular directors

+Hypothesis - 2: Do longer runtime movies receive more audience engagement